 🎓 Highlights: News, Guides & Events

-Read our last AI newsletter: AI anger comes for Claude (Monet)
+Read our last AI newsletter: Meta’s brain-reading AI leaves letters behind

-Read our last Tech newsletter: Space pharma gets serious
+Read our last Tech newsletter: Apple's big price hike

 See you soon,